cloudtherapy/powercli-image-builder/README.md

   - https://cdn.amazonlinux.com/al2023/os-images/latest/
 - Upload the OVA to Content Library and set name to amzn2/al2023
 - You must create a *seed.iso* file which includes the meta-data and user-data files
-  - meta-data sets the initial hostname and network preference (DHCP)
+  - meta-data sets the initial hostname and/or network preference (DHCP)
-  - user-data creates an ansible user and associates its public SSH key
+  - user-data creates both ansible and ec2-user users and associates the public SSH key